rena0157/Dxflib/README.md

 will be the backend for an AutoCAD Drafting companion application.
 This Drafting companion application will help drafters with the more repetative task without needing to learn lisp.

+Check out my website for the application on github-pages: [https://rena0157.github.io/Dxflib/]()

 ### Supported Versions
 Currently this Library supports the following Versions of AutoCAD
 - AC1006 (R10)